SylphAI-Inc/AdalFlow/README.md

 # AdalFlow: In honor of Ada Lovelace

 [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace) was a pioneering female mathematician who first recognized that machines could do more than just calculations.
-As a female-led team, we named our library AdalFlow to inspire more women to enter the AI field.
+As a team led by female founder, we named our library AdalFlow to inspire more women to enter the AI field.

 # Why AdalFlow?